One month of lockdown: Why Indian states have dramatically divergent Covid-19 trajectories

 The trajectory of these states could be difficult to predict, say scientists.
 While it is possible that the virus simply has not reached these places yet, it could also be because they were not testing the right people.
 “It depends upon whom you are testing,” said John.
 “If you increase the testing and it is done intelligently you will find the real picture.”

 Giridhar R Babu, professor and head of life course epidemiology at the Public Health Foundation of India, seemed to agree on the need for more focused testing.
 “If you go age-group wise and take a more syndromic approach, you are likely to catch more positives,” he said.

-“In Delhi, both surveillance and contact tracing seem to be working,” he added.
+Syndromic approach, which was adopted to identify HIV cases, for instance, is based on identification of consistent groups of symptoms and easily recognised signs.

 In the absence of in-bound foreign travellers, India is now largely sticking to testing contacts of laboratory confirmed cases (including healthcare workers), and patients hospitalised with pneumonia-like symptoms.